Bible, Biblical, Biblically

 In a list of items, make sure there is no comma between the last two items (i.e. books, papers and bag).
 However, if there is an and within any of the listed items, then make sure to include a comma between the last two items to clarify them (i.e. divinity, psychology and counseling, and education).
 If there are commas within the listed items, then use semicolons to set the listed items apart.

-The only exception to the commas-in-a-series rule is when listing programs or majors.
+There are two exceptions to the comma-in-a-series rule.
+The first is when listing programs or majors.
 In order to provide clarity in this instance, commas may be used to separate each listed item.
+The second is when writing or editing for the School of Law.
+For this specific school, all items in a list are separated by commas (i.e. books, papers, and bag).

 Such leaders must cast compelling vision, mobilize and manage volunteers and staff, balance faith perspectives with bottom-line financial decisions, and solve daily interpersonal and organizational problems.